 We collaborate with stakeholders and institutions including the University of Michigan, the University of Illinois at Urbana-Champaign, Texas A&M Qatar and Qatar University.

-Projects that illustrate the diversity of activities within the Cyber Security group include:
+Projects that illustrate the diversity of activities within the Cyber Security department include:

 MADA: A system for identifying malicious domains using a real-life "guilt by association" principle.
 It detects malicious domains by analysing the movements and previous associations of a domain address.
 It can analyse 50 million domains in six minutes.